Starting Your own LLC in Washington - Complete Guide

 Maintain LLC Records

-Store your Certificate of Formation, operating agreement, contracts, and financial records securely.
+Keep your Certificate of Formation, operating agreement, contracts and financial records in a safe place.

 Annual Reporting

-Washington requires LLCs to file an annual report by the end of the LLC's formation anniversary month.
+Washington has a requirement that LLCs submit an annual report before the end of the month of formation of LLC.
 The filing fee is $60.

 Washington LLC FAQs